Eight Hour Marching Band Rule Q&A

-Q: Does meeting, warming-up or doing a "run through" prior to an appearance at a football game count towards the 8 hours?
+Q: Does meeting, warming-up or doing a "run through" prior to a performance count towards the 8 hours?

 A: On performance days (football games, competitions and other public performances) bands may hold up to one additional hour warm-up, run-through or dress rehearsal beyond the eight hour limitation.

 Q: Does the drum line, color guard, or other auxiliary unit have any additional rehearsal time beyond the eight hours?

 A: No. The eight hours is cumulative for all components of the marching band, including its auxiliaries units (drumline, color guard, twirlers, etc.).

 Q: Does the drum line, color guard or other auxiliary have additional rehearsal time beyond the eight hours if they are preparing for competition other than marching contest?

 Q: If a band does not use all of its eight hours in one week can the unused hours be "carried over" into the next calendar week?